sib-swiss/intermediate-machine-learning-training/README.md

 * notebooks : contains the code demo and exercise notebooks
 * slides : pptx / pdf of the course theory

+## cite us

+Feel free to re-use and adapt this material for your own purposes.

+We only ask that you cite us:

+Mueller, M., Tran, T. V. D., & Duchemin, W. (2024, October 15).
+Ensuring More Accurate, Generalisable, and Interpretable Machine Learning Models for Bioinformatics - October 2024.
+Zenodo. https://doi.org/10.5281/zenodo.14196882